 Dental and vision insurance coverage is provided by the University for all assistantship recipients with at least a 25% appointment.
-See the UIC HR website for full details about eligibility and enrollment in these plans.
-All registered students are automatically enrolled in the student health benefit program provided through Campus Care: https://campuscare.uic.edu/
+See your TA contract and the UIC HR website for full details about eligibility and enrollment in these plans.
+All registered students are automatically enrolled in the student health benefit program provided through Campus Care: https://campuscare.uic.edu/.

 When do I receive my teaching assignment?

 New TAs will be notified the week before the start of the semester directing them to the UIC Schedule of Classes to view their teaching schedule.
-In addition to teaching discussion sections, duties typically include 2 hours tutoring in the Mathematical Sciences Learning Center, proctoring exams, and assisting with grading.
+In addition to teaching discussion sections, duties typically include 2 hours of tutoring in the Math & Sciences Learning Center, proctoring exams, and assisting with grading.

-TAs usually teach on Tuesdays and Thursdays, but must also be available to attend the lecture once a week during the term to help proctor exams.
-Per the hiring contract, all TAs must be available through the date determined by their course instructor, until final exams are graded and all course administration is completed.
+TAs usually teach on Tuesdays and Thursdays but must also be available to attend the lecture once a week during the term to help proctor exams.
+Per the hiring contract, all TAs must be available until final exams are graded and all course administration is completed.

 Can I choose the course I want to teach?

 TAs have the opportunity to request courses for each subsequent semester.
-A complete list of courses with TA-led discussion sections is found in the MSCS TA Handbook.
+A complete list of courses with TA-led discussion sections is found on pages 5-8 in the MSCS Teaching Assistant Handbook.